neilenns/react-access-code-map/DEVELOPMENT.md

 To launch the client and server at the same time for debugging purposes use the `Launch Edge (ROOT)` launch configuration.

-The workspace is also set up to support debugging the code within Docker containers running locally.
+The workspace is also set up to support debugging the server code within Docker containers running locally.
 The tasks and launch configurations are based on the [VSCode documentation][vscode-docker-extension] for the Docker extension.
-There are build and launch tasks for both client and server, as well as launch configurations for both client and server that will auto-attach to the node.js code running inside the container.
 The server Docker image assumes there is an existing mongodb instance running somewhere that it can talk to.
 The URL can be modified in the `server/.vscode/tasks.json` file.
+There are no equivalent tasks or launch configs for the client since the Docker image isn't running node.js.

 To verify Docker images prior to pushing to main use the [Publish dev Docker image action][devDockerImage].
 Select the branch to build from the dropdown then run the action.
 The resulting images will be published